Error Feedback Can Accurately Compress Preconditioners: Background and Related Work

-\paragraph{Natural Gradient.} A popular approach for estimating a good preconditioner is Natural Gradient~\cite{Amari-NaturalGradient}, which adapts to the information geometry of the loss landscape by measuring the discrepancy between the true distribution and the modelled distribution in terms of KL-divergence in the distribution space, as opposed to using the Euclidean distance as is the case for regular SGD.
-Then, the preconditioner $C$ is the Fisher Information Matrix (FIM), defined as $F(\theta) \triangleq \frac{1}{N} \sum_{i=1}^N \mathbb{E}_{p_\theta(y|x_i)} [\nabla_\theta \log p_\theta(y|x_i) \nabla_\theta \log p_\theta(y|x_i)^T].$ In this context, one can show that the FIM is the expected Hessian with respect to the log-likelihood.
+\AK{Instead of using the Euclidean distance to adapt to the information geometry, Natural Gradient~\cite{1998-amari} relies on KL-divergence to measure the discrepancy between the true distribution and the modelled distribution.
+In this context,} the preconditioner $C$ takes the form of the Fisher Information Matrix (FIM), defined as $F(\theta) \triangleq \frac{1}{N} \sum_{i=1}^N \mathbb{E}_{p_\theta(y|x_i)} [\nabla_\theta \log p_\theta(y|x_i) \nabla_\theta \log p_\theta(y|x_i)^T].$ One can show that the FIM is the expected Hessian with respect to the log-likelihood.
 Since the exact FIM is difficult to compute due to the expectation term in its definition, different efficient approximations of it exist in the literature.
 For neural networks, K-FAC~\cite{grosse2016kroneckerfactored, martens2018kroneckerfactored} provides a diagonal and tri-diagonal approximation of FIM by sampling a limited number of $y$ values from $p_\theta(y|x_i)$ in order to compute the expectation.

 Another popular approximation to the FIM is the Empirical Fisher, defined as $\hat{F}(\theta) \triangleq \frac{1}{N} \sum_{i=1}^N \nabla_\theta \log p_\theta(y_i|x_i) \nabla_\theta \log p_\theta(y_i|x_i)^T$.
 Instead of sample $y$'s from model's predictive distribution, it uses the associated label $y_i$.
 It is important to note that the empirical Fisher is a good approximation of the FIM if $p_t(y|x) \approx p_\theta(y|x)$, e.g. when the model has good accuracy.
 The M-FAC method~\cite{2021-MFAC} (Section~\ref{sec:detailed-methods}) provides an efficient implementation for this approach.